-a.
-Following the conclusion of the day's breakout sessions, a session will be held for the contacts (as movers of the motions) of amendments and/or resolutions to clarify any questions the committee may have, to discuss duplication and possible consolidation of amendments, and to discuss conflicts between amendments.
+- a.
+Following the conclusion of the day's breakout sessions, a session will be held for the contacts of amendments and/or resolutions to clarify any questions the committee may have, to discuss duplication and possible consolidation of amendments, and to discuss conflicts between amendments.
 All Resolution Committee members attend this breakout to assist with problem solving.
-If the committee recognizes a conflict or duplicate early in the day, members of the committee can search for the authors and attempt to work out a solution before this final session.
-This method is preferred.
+If the committee recognizes a conflict or duplicate early in the day, members of the committee can search for the contact and attempt to work out a solution before this final session.
+This method is preferred. - b.

-- b.
 The Resolutions Committee reviews, edits, renders moot, compiles and assigns to the Consent Calendar as appropriate, the amendments submitted.
-Committee members will make every effort to contact authors of resolutions to resolve editing questions.
-It reviews resolutions submitted as urgent and makes a determination on whether or not to recommend resolutions as urgent to the Executive Committee.
+Committee members will make every effort to confer with contacts of resolutions to resolve editing questions.
+The Resolutions Committee reviews resolutions submitted as urgent and makes a determination on whether or not to recommend resolutions as urgent to the Executive Committee.
 The Resolutions Chair brings the resolutions determined to be urgent to the Executive Committee for approval (see urgent resolutions in the Session Packet).
 All new resolutions and amendments, including motions to withdraw, are marked with a +.
-The committee for debate on Saturday.
-The President, Parliamentarian, Executive Director and Resolutions Chair each get a hard copy.
-This allows the President and Parliamentarian to review the final packet the evening before resolutions debate and voting. - c.
-The Executive Director ensures that the final document is duplicated and made available to session attendees the following morning for debate and voting.
+The committee formats and prints four hard copies of the final version of the resolutions packet prior to sending the packet to the printer for duplication. - c.
+The Resolutions Chair ensures that the final document is delivered to the printer for duplication and made available to session attendees the following morning for debate and voting.
 The resolution packet containing all new resolutions and amendments are sent by the Executive Director by email to the entire Executive Committee at the close of the second day of the plenary session.
 The Executive Director also ensures that the final resolution packet is published on the plenary session web page the night before the third day and notifies the field that the resolutions for debate and voting on Saturday are now available.
 This ensures that all the resolutions and amendments will be available in electronic as well as hard copy format during debate and voting on the final day of the plenary session.